elastic/logstash-forwarder/README.md

 And also note that logstash-forwarder runs quietly when all is a-ok.
 If you want informational feedback, use the `verbose` flag to enable log emits to stdout.

-Fatal errors are always sent to stderr regardless of the `-verbose` command-line option and process exits with a non-zero status.
+Fatal errors are always sent to stderr regardless of the `-quiet` command-line option and process exits with a non-zero status.

 ### Key points